Minivera/Carleton-Web-Dev/src/project/docs/docs/benchmarks/benchmark-report.md

 One thing to note is that this algorithm does not use more memory than the base recursive, confirming our patches have a very small footprint and do not cause any unnecessary weight.

+## Future of the algorithms
+The benchmarks have shown that the framework's performance is acceptable and using it should not cause any performance issues for the users.
+Let's identify some areas we could work on to improve performance and detect areas of improvement better.

+First, the report has shown that the recursive algorithm is the better algorithm to use within the framework.
+This is definitely the algorithm we should focus on when starting to work on performance.

+The next step could potentially be to try to implement keys inside of the framework to improve replace, swap and delete performance.
+By giving each row a key, it can help to know the order of the diffed tree and make sure we swap elements rather than delete and create new ones.
+Another avenue of improvement are the datastructures and DOM access, as explained in the algorithms section.

+Finally, it would be interesting to improve the benchmarking tool to take advantage of the web component aspect of the framework and test if rendering very complex trees and updating deep parts of the tree is faster with VirtualDOM compared to other frameworks like React.